About

 Writing Background

-After retiring as a police captain and moving to Arizona, Isabella joined the Sisters in Crime Phoenix Metro Chapter, Desert Sleuths, in 2010 with the goal of embarking on a second career as a crime fiction writer.
+After retiring as a police captain and moving to Arizona, Isabella joined Sisters in Crime (SinC) with the goal of embarking on a second career as a crime fiction writer.
 She has always been a huge fan of the genre and figured years of police work could help her write with credibility about the world of criminal investigations.

-For five years, she attended workshops and writer’s conferences and also studied numerous books on the craft of writing.
-To hone her skills for a full-length novel, she wrote three short stories, which were published in Desert Sleuths anthologies.
+For five years, she attended workshops and writers conferences while studying numerous books on the craft of writing.
+To hone her skills for a full-length novel, she wrote three short stories, which were published in anthologies.

 In 2015, she was elected President of the Sisters in Crime Desert Sleuths Chapter in the Phoenix metro area.
 Later that year, she was offered a three-book contract, and her writing career began in earnest.
-The first book in the Veranda Cruz series, BLOOD’S ECHO, won the Mariposa Award for Best First Novel.
+The first book in the Veranda Cruz series, BLOOD’S ECHO, won the Mariposa Award for Best First Novel (and was optioned by Universal for development into a TV series).
 The second, PHOENIX BURNING, garnered critical acclaim, including a starred review in Publishers Weekly and inclusion in the list of Best 25 Suspense Novels of 2018 by Book Riot.
 The third book in the series, DEATH BLOW, was published in 2019.
+The fourth, EXIT WOUND, was released in 2026.

-Isabella’s first book in her FBI thriller series featuring Special Agent Nina Guerrera, THE CIPHER, published in 2020, became a #1 Amazon and a Wall Street Journal bestseller, and was listed among the Top 30 Mystery Books of All Time by Forbes.
-The sequel, A DIFFERENT DAWN, was released in 2021, also hitting the bestseller list, and the third, THE FALCON, released in 2022.
+Isabella’s first book in her FBI thriller series featuring Special Agent Nina Guerrera, THE CIPHER, published in 2020, hit #1 on Amazon and became a Wall Street Journal bestseller, and was listed among the Top 30 Mystery Books of All Time by Forbes.
+The sequel, A DIFFERENT DAWN, released in 2021, also hitting the bestseller list, and the third, THE FALCON, released in 2022.

-Isabella is also co-authoring a new series with international #1 bestselling author Jeffery Deaver.
-The first book in their Sanchez & Heron series, FATAL INTRUSION, was published in 2024, and the sequel, THE GRAVE ARTIST, in 2025.
+Isabella co-authors a series with international #1 bestselling author Jeffery Deaver.
+The first book in their Sanchez & Heron series, FATAL INTRUSION, was published in 2024.
+The second, THE GRAVE ARTIST, was released in 2025, and the third, FACE LAST SEEN, in 2026.

 Isabella is excited to see what the future has in store.
 Busy, busy, but living the dream!